stavroskasidis/BlazorWasmAntivirusProtection/README.md

 This package injects some custom MSBuild tasks that do the following:
 1. Changes the MZ header of all client assemblies to BZ, a custom header, so that firewalls and antiviruses don't see them as executables. (more info [here](https://en.wikipedia.org/wiki/DOS_MZ_executable))
 2. Renames the extension of all client assemblies from .dll to .bin
-3. Adds module that contains a `beforeStart` js blazor initialization method (more info [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/?view=aspnetcore-6.0#javascript-initializers)), that uses a custom `loadBootResource` function to restore the MZ header of the assemblies after downloaded but before loaded by dotnet.wasm
+3. Adds a lib.module.js that contains a `beforeStart` blazor initialization method (more info [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/?view=aspnetcore-6.0#javascript-initializers)), that uses a custom `loadBootResource` function to restore the MZ header of the assemblies after downloaded but before loaded by dotnet.wasm

 ## How to use
 1. Add the nuget package in your **Client** (wasm) **AND** your **Server** (if using blazor wasm hosted) projects